 The nursery business is driven by new home construction and healthy consumer spending, which have both been sluggish since 2006.
-A weak economy and relatively high input costs, especially labor, resulted in another weak, though slightly improved, 2012 marketing season.
-Demandremains subdued for most green products, particularly trees, shrubs, and sod.
-Nursery producers will want to develop a business plan that takes into account the potential for a slowing economy and uncertain housing market such as that experienced in 2008.
+A weak economy and relatively high input costs, especially labor, resulted in a weak, though slightly improved, 2012 marketing season.
+Demand increased in 2015 and 2016 for most green products, particularly trees, shrubs, and sod.
+Economic recovery and recovery of housing starts improve the outlook for the nursery industry.
+The green industry saw a modest rebound in 2015 with signs of broader economic recovery, especially more housing starts.
+Nursery firms continued fairly conservative business strategies, but many nurseries implemented capital improvements beginning in 2014 with a view toward future growth.
+Planting of long-term crops has increased since 2012 but not to the levels of those before the housing bubble burst in 2008.
+Nursery producers will want to develop a business plan that takes into account the cyclic nature of the economy and the potential for a related uncertain housing market.